No sport is more popular than professional football, and most people think that a cable subscription is the only way to watch their favorite team.

 Peacock TV is an excellent choice for people who want to watch NFL games without a TV provider.
 The service only airs games that are broadcast on NBC.

 Peacock is an on-demand service that exclusively carries NBCUniversal content.
-It even allows you to stream Yellowstone without cable and is the home of premium WWE content.
+Better yet, it allows you to stream Yellowstone without cable and is the home of premium WWE content.

 As you can see, the service is relatively low cost.